 - Public channels in your connected Slack workspace

-- Any private channels in your connected Slack workspace where the Slack admin who connected Mode with Slack is a member
+- Any private channels in your connected Slack workspace where the Mode slack bot has been added

 - With Slack Connect, any shared channel created in the Slack workspace connected with Mode